w3c/hlreq/CONTRIBUTING.md

 ##Decency

 The Task Force Participant will participate in the W3C Group in a decent way.
 Task Force Participants will refrain from defaming, harassing or otherwise offending other participants.
-The [Section 3.1 of the Process Document](https://www.w3.org/2015/Process-20150901/#ParticipationCriteria) applies.
+The [Section 3.1 of the Process Document](https://www.w3.org/2015/Process-20150901/#ParticipationCriteria) applies, as does the W3C [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).

 The Task Force Participant will refrain from sending unsolicited commercial messages to W3C mailing-lists and other promotional activities for personal matters or for third parties.
 This is especially required from Task Force Participants sending messages to public W3C Groups.